 I roamed through galleries filled with hundreds, thousands of volumes.
 After a while it occurred to me that between the covers of each of those books lay a boundless universe waiting to be discovered, while beyond those walls, in the outside world, people allowed life to pass by in afternoons of football and radio soaps, content to do little more than gaze at their navels.
 It might have been that notion, or just chance, or its more flamboyant relative, destiny, but at that precise moment, I knew I had already chosen the book I was going to adopt, or that was going to adopt me.

-The Shadow of the Wind by Carlos Ruiz Zafon has that special something that transforms a best selling title into a modern classic.
+Carlos Ruiz Zafon’s The Shadow of the Wind has that special something that transforms a bestselling title into a modern classic.

 The Ateneo was — and remains — one of the many places in Barcelona where the nineteenth century has not yet been served its eviction notice.
 A grand stone staircase led up from a palatial courtyard to a ghostly network of passageways and reading rooms.
 There, inventions such as the telephone, the wristwatch, and haste, seemed futuristic anachronisms.
 The porter, or perhaps it was a statue in uniform, barely noticed my arrival.
 I glided up to the first floor, blessing the blades of a fan that swirled above the sleepy readers melting like ice cubes over their books.

-The Shadow of the Wind is an enchanting novel – exuding old world European mystery and intrigue and a literary sensibility.
+An enchanting novel, The Shadow of the Wind exudes old-world European mystery and intrigue and a literary sensibility.
 I was swiftly drawn into young hero Daniel’s dangerous quest for the truth and am sure you will be too.

-About the Author: Carlos Ruiz Zafón is the author of six novels.
-His work has been published in more than forty different languages, and honoured with numerous international awards.
+Carlos Ruiz Zafón (1964-2020) is the author of eight novels.
+His work has been published in more than forty different languages and honoured with numerous international awards.
 He divides his time between Barcelona, Spain, and Los Angeles, California.
+Check out Carlos Ruiz Zafon’s official website.

 Other titles by Carlos Ruiz Zafon: